Who is Financial Asset Management Systems, Inc?

 Should I contact or pay FAMS?

-The best way to go about handling this is to work with a professional credit repair service.
+The best way to handle this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like FAMS for millions of clients nationwide.

 And they can help you too.